-Currently, the cheapest flights between Baltimore and Nassau are if you leave on January 7 and return from Bahamas on January 9.
-American Airlines currently has tickets for $286, roundtrip.
+The cheapest flights between Baltimore and Nassau are if you leave on Oct.
+1 and return from the Bahamas on Oct.
+3. American Airlines currently has roundtrip, nonstop tickets for $312.

-There are also deals to be had in February.
-If you fly out of Baltimore on February 26 and return from Nassau on March 2, Delta can get you there and back for $299 roundtrip.
+American Airlines also has tickets at that price point in January.
+If you fly out of Baltimore on Jan.
+4 and return from Nassau on Jan.
+8, American Airlines can get you there and back for $312 roundtrip.

 Top Nassau hotels

-To plan your stay, here are two of Nassau’s top-rated hotels, according to Skyscanner, that we selected based on price, proximity to things to do and customer satisfaction.
+Regarding where to stay, here are some of Nassau’s top-rated hotels that we selected from Skyscanner's listings, based on price and customer satisfaction.

 The Melia Nassau Beach Resort (West Bay Street)

-Located in Nassau, this beachfront resort is near Cable Beach and the attached Cable Beach Golf Club.
+Located in Nassau, this beachfront resort offers convenient access to Cable Beach, as well as close proximity to other attractions such as the Cable Beach Golf Club.